-The Door County Treatment Court will utilize positive reinforcements to assist participants in learning new skills and make positive behavioral changes.
-Incentives for positive behavior changes will be used to promote sustained behavior changes.
-Participants will receive program rules and expectations with their participant handbook.
-This will provide participants with clear rules that are consistently and swiftly enforced with graduated incentives and sanctions allowing participants positive compliance with the program.
+The Door County Treatment Court utilizes positive reinforcements to assist participants in learning new skills and make positive behavioral changes.
+Incentives for positive behavior changes are used to promote sustained behavior changes.
+Participants receive program rules and expectations with their participant handbook.
+This provides participants with clear rules that are consistently and swiftly enforced with graduated incentives and sanctions allowing participants positive compliance with the program.

-The coordinator will track all incentives and sanctions received for each participant in the Northpointe computer system.
-All incentives and sanctions will be determined by the Treatment Court Team, but administered by the judge.
+The coordinator tracks all incentives and sanctions received for each participant in the Northpointe computer system.
+All incentives and sanctions are determined by the Treatment Court Team, but administered by the Judge.
 If there are more urgent needs, the coordinator will schedule an emergency team meeting.

 While Treatment Court Participants complete the program, certain behaviors are expected of each participant.
-These behaviors will increase the likelihood for successful completion from the Treatment Court program.
+These behaviors increase the likelihood for successful completion from the Treatment Court program.
 They include: